Enhanced community quarantine in Luzon: Workforce

 ADB predicted that due to prolonged COVID-19 woes, there are at least 87,000 jobless Filipinos in a best-case scenario, while in a worst-case scenario, 252,000 Filipinos would lose their jobs.
 Based on the data from the Department of Labor and Employment (DOLE) on March 23, 2020, there are 108,620 workers affected in the middle of the ECQ in Luzon, covering 2,317 establishments.
 Only 889 companies implemented flexible work that affected 41,331 workers.
 On the other hand, 600 companies closed down their business affecting 30,796 workers.
 According to DOLE's report, the affected industries are tourism-related, restaurants, manufacturing and hotel.

 On March 31, DOLE Secretary Silvestre Bello III said that the affected workers increased to more than 630,000, covering 15,213 establishments.
 He added that 169,232 of those workers belong to the informal sector.
 He pleaded the employers to register to the COVID-19 Adjustment Measures Program (CAMP), the financial assistance program of the government that will benefit their affected workers.
 The said financial assistance is separate from the Department of Social Welfare and Development (DSWD) and other agencies, which give cash aid to affected people under the Bayanihan to Heal As One act.

 Entertainment and broadcast media

 ABS-CBN

 In a statement on March 13, 2020, ABS-CBN made public that the television network is halting the production of television series and the presentation of its live shows.
-Reruns of previously aired teleseryes or Philippine television dramas (such as May Bukas Pa and On the Wings of Love) replaced ongoing series (such as Ang Probinsyano and Make it With You).
+Reruns of previously aired teleseryes or Philippine television dramas (such as 100 Days to Heaven, May Bukas Pa and On the Wings of Love) replaced then-ongoing series (Ang Probinsyano) Prior to the imposition of the community quarantine, ABS-CBN initially suspended the admission of studio audience it's live TV programs.

 ABS-CBN News and Current Affairs programs continued to deliver live news on their television and radio stations.
 On April 1, 2020, DZMM and DZMM TeleRadyo aired on ANC and suspended regular programming on DZMM due to the exposure of their workers to persons under investigation for COVID-19.

 During the reimposition of the ECQ in the Greater Manila Area, studio programs such as It's Showtime and Magandang Buhay suspended their live broadcast.